peachey2k2/oniki/README.md

   - [X] Blur the screen when paused (gdshader was kinda difficult for me, so I asked my old friend ChatGippity for help.
 It came up with an 11x11 gaussian blur.
 It looks nice, but is pretty expensive on resources.
 What I do to get around that is flashing the blur on screen for a single frame, getting a screenshot and replacing the shader object with that.
 It isn't perfect but it's the best that I could come up with.)
   - [X] Save system (EZ!!!
 I even got to use serialization.
 Also added a quicksave button.)
   - [X] Options (A few features are missing, but that's something that future me has to deal with)
-  - [X] Option pickers (I'm constructing this using hardcoded arrays, and defining actions for buttons suing match statements.
+  - [X] Option pickers (I'm constructing this using hardcoded arrays, and defining actions for buttons using match statements.
 I implemented them in the way they are in case if I \[REDACTED\].)
   - [ ] Adding the \[REDACTED\].
 IDK if I can, but if I manage to pull it off, it'll be so cool.
   - [ ] Dealing with mouse inputs (Mouse inputs work for the UI, but they create some nasty problems in the long run, because of my implementation of some menu features.
 There is a good chance I might block all mouse input inthe game, nothing other than menus use them anyway.)